 No, REACH is not the Housing Authority or Home Forward.
 Please visit Home Forward’s website, a new name for the Housing Authority of Portland, or call 503-802-8300 or TTY 503-802-8554. http://www.homeforward.org

 REACH’s properties are located in the Portland/Hillsboro/Vancouver area.
 Please view All Communities and check out our property map.

 REACH does not provide rental assistance.
 We are a nonprofit property management company.
 We own and manage affordable and low-income housing.

 - 1. Do you accept people with evictions?

 Generally, applicants with evictions in the last three years are not eligible for REACH housing.
-This varies by property so please refer to the Screening Criteria of the property you are interested in.
+This varies by property so please refer to the Screening Criteria of the property you are interested in, which can be found on the Eligibility tabs for each property.
 Applicants with prior evictions, who are “Rent Well” graduates, may be considered.

 - 2. What are the income restrictions?

 Income restrictions vary from property to property.
 The income restrictions for a specific property are on the Screening Criteria, which can be found on the Eligibility tabs for each property and in the waitlist pre-application packet for Subsidized properties.